Love Help for Valentine's Day: Romantic Ideas on How to Fix a Relationship

 You have probably heard of marriage proposals done in concerts, TV shows, baseball games, or theme parks where so many people witnessed such a special moment.
 You may choose to do the same or to do it in private instead.

-Try to coordinate with the manager of your lover's favorite actor, singer, or whoever else s/he likes.
+Try to coordinate with the manager of your lover's favorite actor, singer, or whoever else he or she likes.
 You can then ask that person to call and tell your partner how sorry you are and that you want a second chance.
 If you are already married, perhaps a marriage counselor or a priest or a close family friend can arrange for a couple's retreat for you.
 Indeed, it is another form of surprise but this time, you are asking other people to help you deliver the message.

 Random Thoughts - Quotes about Love, Romance and Relationships